SFDO-Tooling/Metecho/docs/metecho-how-to.md

   - If the Developer needs to make changes, the Tester will need to create a new Test Org to see the newly retrieved changes.
 - Select `Submit Review`.
-  - If any change needs to be made to the review, select `Update Review` in the Test Org card.
+  - To edit your review, select `Update Review` in the Test Org card.

 ## Step 12 - Merge a Pull Request on GitHub

 **Merge** - *To add proposed changes to the Project on GitHub.*

 - **Merging a Pull Request must be done in GitHub, not in Metecho.**